VijayRod/demo/container-storage/logs/smb-csi-mount_initialize.md

 ```

 ```
-# Retrieve logs from the SMB server pod.
+# To retrieve logs from the SMB server pod.
 kubectl logs -l app=smb-server

 # Here is a sample output below.